skypto/content-md/node+express/01-node-1.md

 “Node.js is a platform built on Chrome’s V8 JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.”

+What does this mean?
+It means node is not a programming language, it's a command line application with 3 main features:
+1. JavaScript runtime - node can execute javascript files.
+2. HTTP server - node can listen on the internet and handle the HTTP req/res cycle.
+3. File system access - node can read and write to your computer's file system

+Fun fact: Node is written in C/C++, not JavaScript.

 **What type of Web Applications are we able to build using Node?**

 We can build apps like: